jasonjmcghee/jasonjmcghee.github.com/_posts/2013-10-18-becoming-design-competent.md

         decided what my focus will be, (which I think is just fine, I haven't even graduated yet) I understand the importance of great design and I'll be returning to working hard to build and polish my skills across the stack (as opposed to focusing primarily on the back-end).
-Nothing would please me more than to be able to design a website or web application which I would personally impress me (especially aesthetically).
+Nothing would please me more than to gain the ability to design a website or web application which would personally impress me (especially aesthetically).
 This was a rather personal blog post- so I'll probably get back into the more technical aspects of my pursuit of knowledge as time goes on.
       </p>